srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 #### Example:

 Let's say our network consists of 3 layers, the input layer containing the MNIST image, a convolutional layer and the output layer.
 We know that the MNIST image has 28*28 pixels, hence the input layer has 784 columns.
-Each column only has 1 node (the *depth* of the input layer is 1) therefore there are also exactly 728 nodes.
+Each column only has 1 node (the `depth` of the input layer is 1) therefore there are also exactly 728 nodes.
 And let's assume our convolutional layer has dimensions of [24 * 24 * 10], i.e. there are 24 * 24 = 576 columns and each column has 10 nodes.
-And let's assume we defined a *filter* of 5 for this layer.
+And let's assume we defined a `filter` of 5 for this layer.

 Now we start wiring up the 1st node in the convolutional layer.
-We need to create connections to a region of 5 x 5 (*filter* x *filter* size) columns located at the top left of the target (in this case = input) layer.
+We need to create connections to a region of 5 x 5 (`filter` * `filter` size) columns located at the top left of the target (in this case = input) layer.
 The respective ids of these columns would be:

 [   0,   1,   2,   3,   4,
    28,  29,  30,  31,  32,